shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-upload-csv-to-table.md

 ---
 id: snowflake-upload-csv-to-table
-title: Snowflake Template - Upload File to Table from Shipyard
+title: Snowflake Template - Upload File to Table from Platform
 hide_title: true
-sidebar_label: Upload File to Table from Shipyard
+sidebar_label: Upload File to Table from Platform
-description: Information about Shipyard's low-code Snowflake Upload File to Table from Shipyard blueprint.
+description: Information about Platform's low-code Snowflake Upload File to Table from Platform blueprint.
 Upload a CSV file to any table in Snowflake.
 keywords:
   - snowflake
   - blueprint
   - template
 ---

-# Snowflake - Upload File to Table from Shipyard
+# Snowflake - Upload File to Table from Platform

 ## Overview